Guiforge/t4/Subject/subject.md

 ### Summary:
-Are you are lost ?
+Are you lost ?
 It's not a big subject.
 _____